jduchateau/GRAPE/docs/start.md

     ```
     http://schema.org/version/latest/schemaorg-current-http.ttl
     ```
-    We need to do this because the namespace doesn’t serve the full vocabulary in a machine-readable format for auto-completion.
+    You need to do this because the namespace doesn’t serve the full vocabulary in a machine-readable format for auto-completion.

 Then type as usual the Mapping for Movie, you should get something like: